-Sugar vs. Fat: The Final Verdict on Which is More Detrimental to Health
+Sugar vs. Fat: The Final Verdict on Which is Worse for Your Health

 We’re the world’s largest nutrition school and Health Coach Training Program.
 Through our innovative, one-year online course, students learn the principles of health coaching, business skills, and over 100 different dietary theories with lectures by the world’s leading experts.
 Sample a class today!